nathaniel-daniel/rgssad-rs/README.md

 # rgssad-rs
 A Rust library for reading and writing RPGMaker XP and RPGMaker VX archives from Rust.
-This currently includes support for ".rgssad" and "rgssa2" files.
+This currently includes support for "rgssad" and "rgss2a" files.

+Note that there is currently no support for RPGMaker VX Ace "rgss3a" files.
+Through superficially similar, the internal structure of the file format is very different from prior versions.
+Allowing these files to be parsed with the same interface would greatly increase code complexity.
+In the future, support for these files may be added via another `Rgss3aReader` type.

 ## Example
 ```rust